 API requests consume resources such as network, CPU, memory, and storage.
 The number of resources required to satisfy a request greatly depends on the input from the user and the business logic of the endpoint.

 APIs do not always impose restrictions on the size or number of resources that can be requested by the client or user, creating security vulnerabilities that can not only impact the API server performance, leading to Denial of Service (DoS), but also leave the door open to brute-forcing and enumeration attacks against APIs that provide authentication and data fetching functionality.
 This includes automated threats like credential cracking and token cracking, among others.

-When determining impact, it is best to break down the impact of this issue into two sub-components:
+When determining the potential impact of Unrestricted Resource Consumption – number four in the OWASP API Security Top 10 -, it is best to break down the impact of this issue into two sub-components:

 In the example above of a lack of resource limit, the attacker has increased the max_return and page_size values for the search filter from 250 to 20,000.
 This increase would cause the application to return an excessive number of items in response to a query.
 It could also cause the application to slow down or become unresponsive for all users.